Obtain a Steinwurf License¶

 Download Tools (Windows)¶

 - C++11 compliant compiler: You need a working C++11 compiler.
-We tested Visual Studio Express 2015 for Desktop (which is free of charge).
+The latest supported version is Visual Studio Express 2015 for Desktop, the Professional and Community Editions should also work.
+Visual Studio 2017 is not supported at the moment.

 - Python: You need a working Python installation.
 Find the available download on the Python homepage.
 If you are in doubt about which version to install, you may use the Python 2.7.10 Windows Installer.